arunchavan89/CarND-PID-Control-Project/README.md

 ---
 # Introduction
 ## Goal:
-* This project implements a PID controller in C++ to maneuver the vehicle around the track in the [simulator](https://github.com/udacity/self-driving-car-sim.git)!
-* Two PID controllers are to be implemented one for steering control and another for throttle control.
+This project implements a PID controller in C++ to maneuver the vehicle around the track in the [simulator](https://github.com/udacity/self-driving-car-sim.git)!
+Two PID controllers are to be implemented one for steering control and another for throttle control.

 # Fundamentals
-* PID stands for Proportional-Integral-Derivative.
+PID stands for Proportional-Integral-Derivative.
 It is a controller with three coeffients P, I and D. The effects of these coefficients are discussed below.

  ## Cross Track Error (CTE)
  * It is a distance between the vehicle´s actual trajectory and the groundtruth trajectory.
 It is best suited to control the vehicle by steering in proportion to CTE.

+ ## Systematic Biss
+* This is a term used in Robotics that tells you how much the vehicle´s steerable wheels are aligned.

 ## P- Controller
 * It sets the steering angle in proportion to CTE by virtue of a gain parameter called tau.